 • Inconsistent upload speeds

 Private Internet Access is a great VPN for hackers, and we recommend it if you use a Linux device.
-This is because the Linux app comes with a graphical user interface, which makes it easy to set up and use PIA on all Linux distros.
+The Linux app comes with a graphical user interface, which makes it easy to set up and use PIA on all Linux distros.

 Beyond that, the PIA virtual private network has the usual basic security features, including a kill switch that will cut off your internet connection if the VPN isn’t running.